-(b) Offices; Multibranch Parties.
+(c) Offices; Multibranch Parties.
 The provisions of Section 10(a) will be applicable.
-For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is a Multibranch Party.
+For the purpose of Section 10(c): Party A is not a Multibranch Party and Party B is a not Multibranch Party.

-(c) Calculation Agent.
+(d) Calculation Agent.
 The Calculation Agent is Party A.

-(d) Credit Support Documents.
+(e) Credit Support Documents.
 Details of any Credit Support Document, each of which is incorporated by reference in, and made part of, this Agreement and each Confirmation (unless provided otherwise in a Confirmation) as if set forth in full in this Agreement or such Confirmation: (i) Guaranty dated as of the date hereof by Enron Corp. in favor of Party B as beneficiary thereof in the form attached hereto as Exhibit A, (ii) Guaranty dated as of the date hereof by IMC Global Inc. in favor of Party A as beneficiary thereof in the form attached hereto as Exhibit B, and (iii) ISDA Credit Support Annex attached hereto as Annex A.

-(e) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp., and (ii) Credit Support Provider means in relation to Party B, IMC Global Inc.
+(f) Credit Support Provider. (i) Credit Support Provider means in relation to Party A, Enron Corp., and (ii) Credit Support Provider means in relation to Party B, IMC Global Inc.

-(f) Netting of Payments.
+(g) Netting of Payments.
 Section 2(c)(ii) will not apply to all Transactions.

-(g) Governing Law.
-This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of Province of Alberta and the substantive federal laws of Canada (without reference to its choice of law doctrine).
+(h) Governing Law.
+This Agreement and each Confirmation will be governed by, and construed, interpreted, and enforced in accordance with, the substantive law of the State of New York (without reference to its choice of law doctrine).

-(h) Jurisdiction.
+(i) Jurisdiction.
 Section 13(b) is hereby deleted in its entirety and replaced with the following: